 12. Croft Mine Historical Park

 Take an elevator shaft ride into a simulated underground iron ore mine at Croft Mine Historical Park.
 The historic site of the 1924 collapse of the lake nearby that killed 41 men and is one of the deadliest accidents in the country.
 The chilling tale of what these people went through can be heard at: Truly Haunted Places in MN.
-To avoid some of the scare factor, see it during the summer season.
+To avoid the scare factor, see it during the summer season.

 13. Hinckley Fire Museum